git-Andre/CeresSchaffrath/meta/documents/user_guide_en.md

-# Ceres Electronic – Ceres Plugin in Electronic-Style
+# Ceres Schaffrath – Ceres Plugin in Schaffrath-Style

 <div class="container-toc"></div>

-## Activate Electronic Theme
+## Activate Schaffrath Theme

 Go to plentymarkets Backend Plugin Area.
-You have to provide the Electronic theme in productive and assign the client (store).
-Switch to "Content" tab and check the "Template: Style" entry in "CeresElectronic" section.
+You have to provide the Schaffrath theme in productive and assign the client (store).
+Switch to "Content" tab and check the "Template: Style" entry in "CeresSchaffrath" section.
 Save, finished!

 <div class="alert alert-info" role="alert">
     Ceres and IO Plugin are required.